Scalable Synthesis of distributed LLM workloads through Symbolic Tensor Graphs: Abstract

 \section{Abstract}

 Optimizing the performance of large language models (LLMs) on large-scale AI training and inference systems requires a scalable and expressive mechanism to model distributed workload execution.
 Such modeling is essential for pre-deployment system-level optimizations (e.g., parallelization strategies) and hardware design-space explorations.
 While recent efforts have proposed collecting execution traces from real systems, access to large-scale infrastructure remains limited to major cloud providers.
 Moreover, traces capturing execution on a specific platform cannot be easily adapted to study alternate software and/or hardware configurations, especially at scale.
-We introduce \sys\footnote{\textbf{S}ymbolic \textbf{T}ensor gr\textbf{A}ph \textbf{GE}nerator}, a framework that synthesizes high-fidelity execution graphs to accurately model distributed AI workloads (including LLMs and MoEs). \sys supports a comprehensive set of parallelization strategies, allowing users to systematically explore a wide spectrum of model architectures and system configurations. \sys demonstrates its scalability by synthesizing high-fidelity LLM traces spanning over 32K GPUs, while preserving tensor-level accuracy in compute, memory, and communication. \sys is publicly available to facilitate further research in distributed machine learning systems: \hyperlink{https://github.com/astra-sim/symbolic_tensor_graph}{https://github.com/astra-sim/symbolic\_tensor\_graph}
+We introduce \sys\footnote{\textbf{S}ymbolic \textbf{T}ensor gr\textbf{A}ph \textbf{GE}nerator}, a framework that synthesizes high-fidelity execution graphs to accurately model distributed AI workloads (including LLMs and MoEs). \sys supports a comprehensive set of parallelization strategies, allowing users to systematically explore a wide spectrum of model architectures and system configurations. \sys demonstrates its scalability by synthesizing high-fidelity LLM traces spanning over 128K GPUs, while preserving tensor-level accuracy in compute, memory, and communication. \sys is publicy available at \url{ https://github.com/astra-sim/stage}